saliq1nc23cs143/SALIQ-RIZWAN/README.md

 # SALIQ-RIZWAN
-this is my first epository
+This is my first repository